luehrsenheinrich/afb_instant_articles/trunk/readme.txt

 = 0.6.1 =
 - Redesigned backend (now with more glitches!)
+- Fixed a bug in the feed title (thanks to blaulichtgiessen)

 = 0.6.0 =
 - Enforce HTML5 support for galleries and captions, if that is not already active.